As a family, Lynn Farms works to overcome challenges

 “When our kids were younger, they were involved in hands-on jobs,” Jeff said.
 “They helped wean pigs, process new litters and other tasks that needed to be done.
 They learned about hard work, discipline, patience, and that the important jobs aren’t always the glamorous ones.
 They learned where their food comes from and that before you get what you want, the chores need to be done.
 My kids learned the ethical principles we use to take care of animals, all while taking care of the environment and providing the world with safe and nutritious food.”

 Jeff’s youngest son, Nick 27, graduated from SDSU in 2016 and started working with Jeff on the farm.
 He takes care of two hog confinement barns, does most of the feed grinding, and hauls all the hogs to market.
-He also takes care of all the hog records that are involved through Pipestone System.
+He also takes care of all the hog records that are involved through Pipestone Management.

 Sharing responsibilities on the farm, Jeff, Denise and Nick raise 15,000 pigs per year in three wean-to-finish barns.